jhu-information-security-institute/infrastructure/networking/idmsvr/README.md

 # Runtime environment setup

 **Below is no longer working.
-Do not use Docker with this assignment right now**
+Do not use Docker with this part of the assignment right now**

 ## CentOS
 1. Download files to build container